 Home / Expertise / Services for individuals / Probate and estate administration

-Our probate team are here to:-
+Our Probate team are here to:-

-- help administer any size of estate, from the simple to the very complex;
+- Help administer any size of estate, from the simple to the very complex;

-- handle all the administration, or just part if you want to do some of the work yourself;
+- Handle all the administration, or just part if you want to do some of the work yourself;

 Our dedicated team, who have over 60 years of collective experience, knows that no two estates are the same.
 Once we have spoken to you and understand the work required, we can advise you on the type of service that may best suit you and provide a detailed plan of the work to be undertaken and provide a fee estimate in advance.
 As we advise on probate and estate administration matters all day, every day, we encounter very few situations that we have not seen before and we can act quickly to ensure the estate progresses without delay.